More than 40,000 K-12 students in Washington state experienced homelessness during the 2017-18 academic year—a total almost twice that of 10 years ago

-Schoolhouse Washington is a Building Changes project to improve housing stability and advance educational success for the more than 40,000 students in our state who experience homelessness.
-We communicate the urgency of student homelessness to practitioners, policymakers and the public, with a particular focus on school districts, community nonprofits and funders from across the entire state.
+Schoolhouse Washington is a Building Changes project to improve housing stability and advance educational success for students experiencing homelessness in our state.
+We communicate the urgency of student homelessness to practitioners and policymakers and develop strategies that school districts and communities can adopt to better meet the needs of students experiencing homelessness.

-- Six out of every 10 students experiencing homelessness are students of color.
+- More than 60% of all students experiencing homelessness are students of color.

 - Three of every four students experiencing homelessness are in doubled-up situations (staying with others due to loss of housing, economic hardship or a similar reason).

-- Students experiencing homelessness living doubled-up have similarly poor academic outcomes as those living in hotels/motels, in shelters and unsheltered.
+- Students experiencing homelessness who live doubled-up have similarly poor academic outcomes as those living unsheltered, in shelters, or in hotels/motels.